mustafakenlic/ShopingListMobilApp/README.md

 <div align="center">
+  <h1>Family Shopping List App</h1>

-An app to family members use together for creating shopping list
+  An app to family members use together to creating shopping list for their needs

 [Family Shopping List](https://familyshoppinglist.mustafakenlic.dev/)